877-415-4060

 DBT PLEASE Skills

-DBT PLEASE skills help reduce emotional vulnerability by supporting the body’s basic needs.
-PLEASE stands for treating physical illness, balanced eating, avoiding mood-altering substances, balanced sleep, and exercise.
+DBT PLEASE skills reduce emotional vulnerability by supporting five physical foundations: treating illness, balanced eating, avoiding mood-altering substances, balanced sleep, and regular movement.
+In recovery, stabilizing the body can make cravings, stress, and intense emotions easier to manage.

 Simple Explanation: What Does PLEASE Stand For?